pippinbarr/cart253-2019/modules/debugging-guide/debugging-guide.md

 ## Simplify

 - One beauty of the __modularity__ we get from functions and object-oriented programming is that we can more easily __simplify__ our work
-- For example, if we have a problem with our paddles, we could simplify the main program to __only__ include __one__ paddle that we could then test further
+- For example, if we have a problem with our Prey, we could simplify the main program to just have __no Prey__ at all
-- If removing everything else __solves__ the problem, we know the issue is somewhere in the code we removed
+- If removing the Prey __solves__ the problem, we know the issue is somewhere in the code we removed
 - If this __doesn't__ solve the problem, we've got __much less code to look at__ because it can only be in the code we've left in the program!
 - Repeating this process will eventually lead us to the truth!